kimjammer/Neuro/README.md

 [provided wheels](https://github.com/erew123/alltalk_tts/releases/tag/DeepSpeed-14.0).

 Create an .env file using .env.example as reference.
-You need your Twitch app id and secret, along with your Hugginface token if you use a gated model (like Llama 3).
+You need your Twitch app id and secret, along with your Huggingface token if you use a gated model (like Llama 3).

 Place a voice reference wav file in the voices directory.
 It should be 5~30 seconds long.
 For details see the RealtimeTTS repository.